cerner/terra-framework/packages/terra-form-validation/docs/MaxLengthInput.md

 Finally we need to validate our input field.
 This has two parts to it, a `validate` prop on our `<Form>` component and a `validate` prop on our `<Field>` component in our `renderForm` function.

-The `<Form>` component's `validate` prop is supposed to be 'A whole-record validation function that takes all the values of the form and returns any validation errors.'
-Since its a general validation we'll do a little more of a general validation here, in the form of just checking to see if the `example` field's value is defined.
-We do this by defining a function that takes a single argument, and then checks the various properties of that object based on ID.
+The `<Form>` component's `validate` prop takes a validation function that reads all form values and returns validation errors.
+Let's create a function that checks the existence of `example` field's values.
+On error, set the ID to `required`.
+This will be displayed if validation fails.

 ```javascript
 render() {